 Planning your trip to the Philippines

-TIP: Research and reserve in advance
+Travel tip: Research and reserve in advance

 Plan your trip ahead and be ready to reserve/online book for accommodations and local flights in advance.
 Believe me, this will save you a significant amount of money in the long run and will make your trips easier.

 Local flights: Since the Philippines is an archipelagic country, most likely you’ll need to take local flights to go to different provinces.
 Direct sea or land travel isn’t always an option or may take too long.
-Now, local flights can be expensive so what we do is book months in advance (sometimes even a year early) or wait for promos.
+Local flights can be expensive so what we do is book months in advance (sometimes even a year early) or wait for promos.
 A ticket from Manila to Puerto Princesa can cost P7000 above if bought on the same day, whereas a promo ticket costs only about P200-1000.

 Check for online promos from budget airlines such as Airasia or Cebu Pacific.
 Websites such as Traveloka also offer good rates for flights and accommodations.